24 Best Internship Offer Letter Examples (Free Templates)

 Create a position

 Companies should review their business needs to help them identify gaps that an internship program can fill to ensure they reach set goals.
-Factors such as customer need and market demands should be considered.
+Factors such as customer needs and market demands should be considered.
 A review of a company’s staffing model will help identify how many interns an organization requires to reach its goals and the skills candidates must have.

-Review applicant’s resume
+Review the applicant’s resume

 Companies must then review applicants’ resumes to help them come up with a shortlist of qualified candidates.
 The qualifications of the selected candidates should match the requirements indicated in the job posting.